zanemrazekcs/public-inventory-tool/README.md

 - For navigation in [MapSelection.js](#mapselectionjs) change confirm button to a back button and advance stages by only clicking desired box
 - Clicking IDATS logo brings you to home page
-- Onsubmit of [AddForm.js](#addformjs) if there are any custom attributes that were not added to custom attribute list via the "ADD ATTR" button, current values in text box automatically submit as a custom attribute
-    - Change "ADD ATTR" button text to "ADD Another ATTR"
-    - Change "CLEAR" button to only remove recent custom attribute
-- Upon clicking trash icon to delete parts display a warning ([Searchbar.js](#searchbarjs))
 - User instructions on "Help" button click in the navbar in [Header.js](#headerjs)